Bespoke and designed specifically to meet the needs of osteopaths

 - Cover for working in the EC on a permanent basis

-- Full weight of iO and its buying power to negotiate on your behalf
+- The full weight of iO and its buying power to negotiate on your behalf

 Exclusions apply.
 All policies are subject to terms and conditions.
-The Institute of Osteopathy is an appointed representative of James Hallam Ltd for insurance mediation activities.
-James Hallam Ltd are authorised and regulated by the Financial Conduct Authority
+The Institute of Osteopathy (iO) is an appointed representative of James Hallam Ltd for insurance mediation activities.
+James Hallam Ltd is authorised and regulated by the Financial Conduct Authority (FCA)

 Please note: Participation in the iO Group Insurance Scheme is an optional membership benefit.
 You are required to keep up-to-date with your iO membership and registration with GOsC for your insurance to remain valid.